 More data doesn't always mean better data, but if it's tracked correctly, the more the merrier!

-The biggest weakness of standard form tracking is that it is often basic and minimal.
-The usual setup only has one form trigger.
-It’s the event that is triggered after the form submission.
-We never recommend tracking just one event in any type of form – because it gives insufficient and inaccurate data.
+The biggest weakness of standard form tracking is that it is usually basic.
+The typical setup has a single form trigger, the event that fires after submission.
+We never recommend tracking just one event on a form, because it gives you thin, misleading data.

 One event form submission data only gives you the number of submitted forms and has no deeper insight into what your potential leads are doing before they've submitted it.
 Less form trigger, less data.